Picanha with Molho a Campanha

 Make the Molho a Campanha by combining all the chopped vegetables, vinegar, olive oil, salt and pepper in a small bowl.
 Mix together and let sit in refrigerator while grilling steak.

 Heat your grill to 400ºF.
 Place skewers directly on grill and cook for 4-5 minutes per side until the meat reaches 145ºF.
-If you have a rotisserie cooker, place the c shaped pieces of meat on the rotisserie and cook for approximately 25 minutes at 375ºF.

 Remove steak from grill and serve a skewer of meat with the molho a campanha and garlic toast.
 Dip the steak and toast into the molho or put the molho on top of the steak and toast, whichever your preference!
 Enjoy!